 Khator has served as University of Houston System chancellor and University of Houston president since January 2008.
 During her tenure, the system has experienced record-breaking research funding and enrollment.
 Previously, Khator served as board chair for the American Council on Education and worked as provost and senior vice president at the University of South Florida.

 Kingston was first elected in 2013 to represent District 14 on the Dallas City Council.
 He was appointed by Dallas Mayor Mike Rawlings as chairman of the Ad Hoc Judicial Nominations Committee and is a member of the Police and Fire Pension Board.
 Kingston is also a founding member of the Dallas Bar Association’s Public Forum Committee.

 Levin works for the Texas Public Policy Foundation, a conservative think tank.
-He is also an attorney and author on legal and public policy issues who has been published in the Wall Street Journal, USA Today and the Texas Review of Law & Politics.
-Previously, Levin served as a law clerk for a federal judge on the Fifth Circuit U.S. Court of Appeals.
+He is also an attorney and author on legal and public policy issues who has been published in The Wall Street Journal, USA Today and The Texas Review of Law & Politics.
+Previously, Levin served as a law clerk for a federal judge on the U.S. Fifth Circuit Court of Appeals.